iotaledger/wallet.rs/docs/docs/specs/README.md

 #### list_unconfirmed_messages()

 Gets all unconfirmed (confirmed = false) messages.
-Messages should be read directly from the local storage.
+Messages should be read directly from local storage.

 <table>
   <tr>